shonn2nd/themetalab/content/authors/admin/_index.md

     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include applying a variety of analytical methods to study motivation, expertise, and technology-enhanced training.
+bio: My research interests include applying a variety of analytical methods to study motivation, expertise, and training.

 interests:
   - Motivation